ryantm/ryantm.com/src/blog/how-to-make-your-own-free-website-in-twenty-minutes.md

+# how to make your own free website in twenty minutes {#how-to-make-your-own-free-website-in-twenty-minutes}
 %p
   By following this post you will have a website that you can visit in your web browser just like this one, for nearly free(less than 5 cents a year) in 20 minutes.
 In addition to being easy to set up, your website will be on top of a highly scalable and reliable architecture which will handle traffic spikes with ease.